 · The arms

+Cellulite is a common condition among women.
+More than 90% of grown females have cellulite on some part of their body.
+Hence, cellulite is a normal part of being a woman.
+Although natural, many people find cellulite a cosmetic concern.

+Unfortunately, no cellulite treatment can get rid of cellulite completely.
+But Emtone can significantly improve the appearance of dimpled skin.

+To understand how Emtone works, it’s helpful to understand the physiology of the skin and how cellulite forms.

+The skin has three layers.
+At the bottom is the subcutaneous layer.
+This layer consists of fat cells.
+The layer above the subcutaneous is the dermis.
+This layer consists of structural proteins like collagen and other connective tissues that support the skin.
+The last layer is the epidermis.
+This is the outermost layer of skin and consists of skin cells.

+Within the skin, a matrix of tissues and fibers known as fibrous septae connects the skin to the muscle.
+These bands of tissue partition fat cells into lobes.
+Over time, the fibrous septae weaken, thicken, and shrink.
+This causes the fibers that connect to the top of the skin to tug downwards.
+As the tissues pull down, the surrounding fat lobes bulge through the connective fibers.
+This creates the look of ripples on the skin.

+Other factors exacerbate the appearance of cellulite.
+These include enlarged fat cells, metabolic waste buildup, and poor circulation, to name a few.

 How Does Emtone Work?

-Emtone combines two technologies to target the causes that result in the appearance of cellulite.
-Treatments help rejuvenate the skin, helping it look smoother, healthier, and more youthful.
+Emtone combines two technologies to target the causes of cellulite.
+Treatments help rejuvenate the skin to look smoother, healthier, and more youthful.

 During an Emtone treatment, Radiofrequency (RF) and acoustic energy penetrate the deep layer of the dermis.
 Scientific studies show that thermal heating and acoustic vibrations cause a cascade of therapeutic responses.
 This includes:

-· The disruption of fat cells helps reduce the subcutaneous layer that bulges through the skin’s connective tissue.
+· The disruption of fat cells: This helps reduce the subcutaneous layer that bulges through the skin’s connective tissue.

-· The creation of collagen strengthens the connective tissue that supports the skin, holding the bottom layer of the subcutaneous fat in place.
+· The creation of collagen: This strengthens the connective tissue that supports the skin, holding the bottom layer of the subcutaneous fat in place.

-· An increase in circulation stimulates the removal of metabolic waste that builds up and pushes on subcutaneous fat.
+· An increase in circulation: This stimulates the removal of metabolic waste that builds up and pushes on subcutaneous fat.

 Learn more about Emtone Cellulite Treatment >>